junxit/us-congress-bills-119/metadata.md

 - 2025-02-14 — Referred to the House Committee on Transportation and Infrastructure.
 - 2025-02-14 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2025-04-02 — Committee Consideration and Mark-up Session Held
+- 2025-04-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-04-02 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged
+- 2025-06-06 — Placed on the House Calendar, Calendar No. 31.
+- 2025-06-06 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-150.
+- 2025-06-06 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-150.